EPA considers tougher regulation of livestock farm pollution

 Revising water pollution rules typically takes several years, three full-time employees and $1 million per year for contractor help, EPA said.
 The study will determine whether “the potential environmental benefits of undertaking rulemaking justify devoting the significant resources that are required,” it said.

 Livestock groups have said government regulation is strong enough and that voluntary measures such as planting off-season cover crops and buffer strips between croplands and waterways are the best way to curb runoff.
+The American Farm Bureau Federation declined comment Monday.

 Environmental groups argue regulations should cover more farms, require better construction of manure lagoons to avoid leaks, and outlaw practices such as spreading waste on frozen ground, where it often washes away during rainstorms or thaws.